|

 the range of cells that you need to print.

-With the Ctrl key, you can select several ranges of cells to print at the same time.
-However, each range will be printed on a different page.
+several areas to print at the same time.
+However, every area will be printed

 Printing